vfarcic/cncf-demo/manuscript/define-deploy-dev/README.md

 [![What is cdk8s?](https://img.youtube.com/vi/GCZgLmksJW8/0.jpg)](https://via.vmw.com/cdk8s)
 * [Official site](https://cdk8s.io)

+## Choice 5: KCL

+TODO:

 ## What Is Your Choice?

 * [Helm](helm.md)
 * [Kustomize](kustomize.md)
 * [Carvel ytt](carvel-ytt.md)
 * [CDK For Kubernetes (cdk8s)](cdk8s.md)
+* **KCL** has not yet been implemented.
+Please let us know (by opening an issue) if you would like to contribute the implementation.